Last fact-checked: 15 February 2020

-Our dentist all offer warranties on the work they do and on the materials used in any lab work, for example, prosthodontics (eg. crowns, veneers, dentures, etc.), and if there is an issue, it will be fixed free-of-charge under warranty.
+Our dentists all offer warranties on the work they do and on the materials used in any lab work, for example, prosthodontics (eg. crowns, veneers, dentures, etc.), and if there is an issue, it will be fixed free-of-charge under warranty.

 You won’t need to speak Spanish in order to be understood by our dentists.
 They all have English-speaking staff at their offices.